mostlybadfly/jekyllsite/_posts/2014-11-6-Argentina-Food.md

 [![](http://i.imgur.com/SbYo4r6.jpg)](http://i.imgur.com/SbYo4r6.jpg)
 The above was a lunch we had in El Calafate: grilled ribeye, french fries, grilled morcilla, grilled lamb tripe, and a malbec to wash it all down.

-Another dinner in El Calafate and my favorite meal: Ribeye with fried egg and roasted potoatoes with creamed leeks. some pastas and roast lamb.
+Another dinner in El Calafate and my favorite meal: Ribeye with fried egg and roasted potatoes with creamed leeks. some pastas and roast lamb.
 Again more malbec of course!
 [![](http://i.imgur.com/sfQuGjx.jpg)](http://i.imgur.com/sfQuGjx.jpg)

 Lamb roasting at Don Pichón in El Calafate.